 Numerous devotees stamp this day by vrata which means fasting during the day after by devouring at night, or at the finish of celebrations.
-In South India, in Bhadrachalam the day is likewise celebrated as the wedding anniversary of Rama and Sita.
-Sitarama Kalyanam, the formal wedding event of the perfect couple is held at temples all among the south locale, with awesome exhibition and joined by gathering chanting of name Rama.
+In South India, in Bhadrachalam the day likewise celebrated as the wedding anniversary of Rama and Sita.
+Sitaram Kalyanam, the formal wedding event of the perfect couple held at temples all among the south locale, with an awesome exhibition and joined by gathering chanting of name Rama.

-Hinduism in South India regularly perform Kalyanotsavam i.e., marriage festivity with little divinities of Rama and Sita in their homes, and toward the day’s end the god is taken to a parade in the city.
-This day additionally denote the end of the nine-day utsava called Chaitra Navaratri in Maharashtra or Vasanthothsava in Telangana, Andhra Pradesh, Tamil Nadu and Karnataka which begins with Gudi Padwa in Maharashtra.
-A Home Pooja with divinities of Rama, Sita, Lakshmana and Hanuman will be held on Sri Rama Navami.
+Hinduism in South India regularly performs Kalyanotsavam i.e., marriage festivity with little divinities of Rama and Sita in their homes, and toward the day’s end, the god took to a parade in the city.
+This day additionally denotes the end of the nine-day utsava called Chaitra Navaratri in Maharashtra or Vasanthothsava in Telangana, Andhra Pradesh, Tamil Nadu and Karnataka which begins with Gudi Padwa in Maharashtra.
+A Home Pooja with divinities of Rama, Sita, Lakshmana, and Hanuman will be held on Sri Rama Navami.

-- Kalyanam, a ceremonial wedding celebrations performed by temple priests in the early hours.
+- Kalyanam, a ceremonial wedding celebration performed by temple priests in the early hours.

 - Panakam, preparation of a sweet drink arranged on this day with jaggery and pepper.

 - Procession/Parade of murtis in the evening chanting Jai Sri Ram joined by playing with water and colors.